UNDERSTANDING PNEUMONIA - liveagain

 1. Monitor and take notes

-Progressive pneumonia can cause sepsis or shock.
+Progressive pneumonia can lead to bloodstream infections or shock.
 Local complications may include pleural effusion, empyema, and lung abscess.
-However, not all patients with pneumonia have complications.
-In high-risk patients, complications can progress negatively, so these symptoms should be paid attention to.
+However, not all pneumonia patients experience complications; those at high risk may develop negative complications, so it’s important to monitor for these symptoms.

 Related articles